Speakers and Sessions

 1:45 PM - 2:50 PM

-Belonging has been shown to be a critical driver of well-being, yet 1 in 5 employees report they don't feel like they belong when they are at work.
+Belonging has been shown to be a critical driver of well-being, yet one in five employees report they don't feel like they belong when they are at work.
 Experiencing community and connection has a powerful effect on employee satisfaction, engagement and retention as well as individual health and wellness outcomes.
 In this session, we'll explore actionable steps organizations can take to foster a sense of belonging, supporting our human need to feel welcomed, valued, and respected.

 Additionally, we'll examine a case study of an organization that embarked on a transformative journey to enhance its culture.
 The year-over-year results highlight the improvements achieved through intentional change, informed by data-driven strategies.
 We'll discuss the data collection process, the interventions implemented, and the outcomes achieved, as well as what went well, opportunities for improvement, and how leadership navigated challenging situations.
 This session will leave you energized and equipped with practical insights to enhance belonging within your organization.